Ethnocacerism: Ideology

+Peruvian indigenist irredentism map based on the "neo-Inca" geopolitical ethnocacerist vision, according to the book Ethnonationalism, Left and Globality by Antauro Humala.

 The ethnocacerist movement has been described as having fascist traits, with Vice calling it "an idiosyncratic mix of economic populism, xenophobia — especially towards Peru's southern neighbor Chile — and the mythologizing of the supposed racial superiority of 'copper skinned' Andeans.
 It also takes an old school machista view of women’s rights while Isaac Humala ... called for the summary shooting of homosexuals and corrupt officials".
 According to Harper's Magazine, "Anti-Semitic, anti-Chilean 'news' ran alongside xenophobic editorials" in the movement's newspaper, Ollanta (later named Antauro), and ethnocacerists have called for 25% of children to be taken by the state and conscripted.
 Anthropologist Norma Correa of the Pontifical Catholic University of Peru has stated: "Supposedly, ethnocacerism is about inclusion, but really it excludes so many citizens in a society as diverse as [Peru's], ...
 It’s not just whites.
 Ethnocacerism has no place for Afro-Peruvians, Amazonian natives or even mestizos".

 Ethnocacerists distinguish themselves from both right-wing and "Eurocentric" left-wing politics in Peru, saying they oppose capitalism, fascism, and Marxism, and instead intend to create an organic Indigenous ideology based on Peru's historical civilizations.
 Their use of the slogan "ni derecha ni izquierda" traces itself to Juan Velasco Alvarado's military government which was unaligned to either the United States (First World) or Soviet Union (Second World).
 This position of non-alignment and third-worldism meant looking for solutions in Peruvian and Latin American history, such as the rebel hero Tupac Amaru and writer José Carlos Mariátegui.

 Territorial views

 Following from his rejection of Peruvian nationalism, Antauro Humala has condemned Peru's present borders as colonial impositions.
 A common slogan of his ethnic nationalism is that Peruvian nationalism wants to “reclaim the word ‘Peru’” while his ethnic nationalism wants to reclaim “the concept of tawantinsuyo” (the Quechua name for the Inca Empire), because “as an ethnic nationalist, I cannot respect criollo borders...my ancestral homeland encompasses Tucumán all the way to Pasto.
 We are a single people disseminated amongst various criollo states”.

-Antauro calls the Andeans countries and regions “the Inkan International” ("La Internacional Inkaica").
+Antauro calls the Andean countries and regions “the Inkan International” ("La Internacional Inkaica").
 The territorial views of ethnocacerists would expand Peru's population from around 30 million to over 100 million people.

 Ethnocacerists supported Evo Morales's 2019 re-election and condemned his subsequent resignation and replacement as "fascist" and "neocolonialist".